Erika Kullberg's Favorite Credit Cards

 While the Freedom Flex card gives you access to Chase Travel℠, you won’t have the same travel benefits as other premium cards — notably, no lounge access.

 The Chase Freedom Flex® is one of the best rotating category cards, letting you earn boosted rates on travel, dining, and drugstore purchases.
-If you don’t mind keeping track of each category, it can be a good card to maximize cashback rewards.
+If you don’t mind keeping track of each category, getting this card can be a stellar way to maximize your cashback rewards.

-You won’t pay an annual fee but you’ll still get access to several perks Chase offers.
+You won’t pay an annual fee but you’ll still get access to several perks Chase offers, like extended warranty, purchase protection, and trip cancellation insurance.

 Best for First-Time Cardholders